jaenfigueroa/Pomodoro-timer/README.md

 ## 🚀 challenge finished

-This challenge was made with:
+This challenge was developed with:
 - HTML
 - SASS
 - JavaScript